salesforce/rules_spring/README.md

 If you have any issues with this repository, please create a [GitHub Issue](https://github.com/salesforce/bazel-springboot-rule/issues).
 We will try to quickly address problems and answer questions.

+Ongoing development is planned and tracked using this GitHub repository's [Project Manager](https://github.com/salesforce/bazel-springboot-rule/projects).
+To see what bug fixes and new features are planned, consult the roadmaps located there.

-:octocat: Please do us a huge favor.
+:octocat: Please do us a **huge favor**.
 If you think this project could be useful for you, now or in the future, please hit the **Star** button at the top.
-That helps us advocate for more resources on this project.
+That helps us advocate for more time and resources on this project.
 Thanks!

 ### Alternate Approach